appscode/blog/content/post/kubestash-v2024.12.9/index.md

 ### Improvements & Bug Fixes

-- We've fixed an issue for external databases backup.
-The database version was not resolved during backup which is fixed within this release.
+- We’ve fixed an issue with external database backups where the database version was not resolved during the backup process.
+This has now been fixed in this release.
-- We've fixed an issue where addon job template was not resolved in the `BackupConfiguration`.
-That has been fixed in this release.
+- We have also fixed an issue where the addon job template specified in the `BackupConfiguration` was not applied.
+It has been fixed in this release.

 ## What Next?
 Please try the latest release and give us your valuable feedback.